 GMR Energy Projects (Mauritius) Limited is a private limited company, incorporated in Mauritius on 07 December 2010.
 The Company holds a Global Business Licence under the Financial Services Act 2007 and is regulated by Financial Services Commission.
-The Company's registered office is 6th Floor, Tower A, 1 CyberCity, Ebène, Republic of Mauritius.
+The Company's registered office is Level 6, Tower A, 1 Exchange Square, Wall Street, Ebene, Mauritius.